FatOldSunbro/SummonSign_Redesign/wiki/config/automoderator.md

 ### Redirect trading posts
 type: submission
-title (regex): ["dropping", "duping", "item(s)?", "mule", "transfer(s)?", "trade(s)?"]
+title (regex): ["dropping", "duping", "mule", "mulling", "transfer(s)?", "trade(s)?"]
 action: remove
 action_reason: "submission about trading items."
 # modmail: |
 #    The above {{kind}} by /u/{{author}} in /r/{{subreddit}} has been removed as it appears to be a trade post, please investigate.
 comment: |
-    Hi, Your post has been automatically removed as it does not meet this subreddit rules.
+    Hello there, your post has been automatically removed as it does not meet this subreddit rules.

-    It appears that this post is about trading/duping items, please use the correct subreddit for trading items:
+    It appears that this post is about trading items, please use the correct subreddit for trading items:

     * For Dark Souls and Dark Souls Remastered use r/snuggly